t42huang/angular-tutorial-heroes/README.md

 ng serve --open
 ## The --open flag opens a browser to http://localhost:4200/.

-# generate a new component
+# generate a component to display list heroes
 ng generate component heroes

+# generate a component to display hero details page
+ng generate component hero-detail

 ```